 The 15.6" IPS display features a Full HD 1920 x 1080 screen resolution and a 16:9 aspect ratio.
 The screen also has multi-touch support.
-Visuals are handled by a dedicated 1050 graphics card.
+Visuals are handled by a dedicated NVIDIA GeForce GTX 1050 graphics card with 4GB of GDDR5 VRAM.
 You can also output to an external display via the HDMI port.
 The 360° Dual-Torque hinge allows you to use the Nitro 5 Spin in four modes, which are Notebook, Display, Tent, and Tablet.

 The system is powered by an 8th Gen Coffee Lake 1.6 GHz Intel Core i5-8250U quad-core processor.
 It also 8GB of onboard DDR4 RAM, a 1TB 5400 rpm hard drive, Gigabit Ethernet, 802.11ac Wi-Fi, Bluetooth 4.1, USB 3.1 Gen 1 Type-C, USB 3.1 Gen 1 Type-A, and USB 2.0 Type-A. Windows 10 Home is the installed operating system.